3100ashley/CS4540-Collab/Collaboration.md

    - Highlighting text on a web page.
 (Ashley)
    - Marked Pages Icon that will open a new tab of marked URLS.
 This is a static page for now.
 (Alvent)
    - Context menu options (Jesse)

+## Meeting 5: 11/29/22
+* Assigned tasks
+   - Change highlightcolor when piece of text is selected.
+(Ashley)
+   - Save highlighted text after page reload.
+(Ashley)
+   - Save marked pages after page reload.
+(Alvent)
+   - Create a note pad for users to write on.
+(Jesse)
+   - Save notepad information.
+(Jesse)

+## Meeting 6: 12/01/22
+* Alvent and Ashley discussed with Juhis about issues saving data to browser.
+* Alvent finalized and pushed code for added marked pages to an html page.

+## Meeting 7: 12/02/22
+* Team met up to
+   - decide what is another way to create a note section.
+   - try to help Ashley's issue with solving how to store the range object of a peice of text to storage.

 ## Future Meetings
 Future meetings will be held online or after class in the school library and we will be collaborating our work on Github.